juanneilson/machine-learning/projects/capstone/capstone_report.md

 ResNet50 is much deeper than VGG architectures (VGG16 and VGG19) and the model size is actually substantially smaller due to the usage of global average pooling rather than fully-connected layers.

 The intended classifier is a fully connected neural network layer which receives ResNet50 features from images.
-This feature extractors proved to be very useful and to outperformed any other algorithm in the object classification task using just a single fully-connected layer at the end (a very simple classifier model) as reported by the authors.
+This feature extractors proved to be very useful and outperformed any other algorithm in the object classification task using just a single fully-connected layer at the end (a very simple classifier model).
 This was possible because of the stacked features extractors that can be found in the deepness of the architecture, which justifies the use of this features instead of other possible feature extractors like Gabor-Filters or Local Binary Patterns.
 However, this kind of features and others could be studied on future work.

-The proposed algorithm receives a color image of size 224x224 which must be preprocessed with the methods proposed in [7] and then the features are extracted using ResNet50 model.
+The proposed algorithm receives a color image of size 224x224x3 which must be preprocessed with the methods proposed in [7] and then the features are extracted using ResNet50 model.
 As an output the classifier returns a vector where each of its three components is the predicted probability for each class.
 The features from ResNet50 are taken after reducing dimensionality with an average pooling layer, as suggested by the authors [7].

-The average pooling layer takes the average result from certain dimension of a vector.
-Dropout layers were also tested (droput layers randomly inhibits signals on training and are commonly used to prevent overfitting) but wasn't considered in the final model.
+The average pooling layer takes the average result from certain dimensions of a vector.
+Dropout layers were also tested (dropout layers randomly inhibits signals on training and are commonly used to prevent overfitting) but wasn't considered in the final model.

 The final total number of features is 2048.
 As the authors use a final fully-connected neural network layer, the same it is used in this project.
 This layer ends on a *softmax* activation step to get probability outputs.
 The classification layer has 6147 weights to provide an output of three components.

+##### Model from scratch (M2)

+Given that the previous approach didn't performed as needed (see *Results* section below), a new architecture was developed.
+The proposed architecture is very simple.
+The main focus of the design was to achieve good enough results with the minimum number of parameters.
+The proposed architecture receives a color image of size 224x224x3, preprocessed by the same methods mentioned in [7].
+The network then process the input in several convolutional layers with *maxpooling* (this reduces the size by taking maximum value of the output in a matrix window) that reduces the number of elements on each layer.
+The architecture is described by:

+* Layer 1: Convolutional Layer, Depth (number of filters): 16, Kernel Size (filters width): 2, MaxPooling Layer pool size: 2
+* Layer 2: Convolutional Layer, Depth (number of filters): 16, Kernel Size (filters width): 2, MaxPooling Layer pool size: 2
+* Layer 3: Convolutional Layer, Depth (number of filters): 32, Kernel Size (filters width): 2, MaxPooling Layer pool size: 2
+* Layer 4: Convolutional Layer, Depth (number of filters): 32, Kernel Size (filters width): 2, MaxPooling Layer pool size: 2
+* Layer 5: Convolutional Layer, Depth (number of filters): 32, Kernel Size (filters width): 2, MaxPooling Layer pool size: 4
+* Layer 6: Flatten Layer (this transforms the input into a vector)
+* Layer 7: Dropout Layer, with 0.2 of inhibition probability
+* Layer 8: Dense Layer, Fully connected layer with *softmax* activation in order to get *probability* outputs

+All convolutional layers have *relu* activation because it's often recommended to prevent *vanishing gradients*.

+This model has a total of 12,451 trainable parameters.

+More discussion about this architecture can be found on the following sections.

 #### Training

 Several algorithms and configurations were tested.
-The one that threw better results was RMSProp with [Keras default parameters](https://keras.io/optimizers/)
+The one that threw better results on both proposed models was RMSProp with [Keras default parameters](https://keras.io/optimizers/)

 #### Data Augmentation